Manage users with built-in authentication

 6. ClickAdd.

-Users created on instances using MySQL 5.7 and Cloud SQL's authentication method are granted all privileges except forFILE andSUPER automatically.
-If you need to change the privileges for these users, then use theGRANT orREVOKE command in themysql client.
+If you create a user that uses built-in authentication for a MySQL 5.7 instance, then the user is granted all privileges except forFILE andSUPER automatically.
+If you need to change the privileges for the user, then use theGRANT orREVOKE command in themysql client.

 For more information about these user accounts and privileges, see Other MySQL user accounts.